dwwoods/my-makers-notes/20251002-Python_Reflections.md

-    cd on its own takes us to the top level directory i.e. ~ ctr r and you can search venv_ and more ctr r will cycle through older commands tab and tab gives a dropdown and you can tab through the options under the -> man gives you the help files
+    cd on its own takes us to the top level directory i.e. ~ ctr r and you can search venv_ and more ctr r will cycle through older commands tab and tab gives a dropdown and you can tab through the options under the -> man <command> gives you the help files

 ### Cursor Movement

-Firstly iterm has different movement rules, but you can make it feel like every other app. >iterm>settings>profiles>keys then change left and right ⌘ from normal to Esc+ other wise ⌘ + → changes iterm windows
+** iterm has different movement rules, but you can make it feel like every other app. >iterm>settings>profiles>keys then change left and right ⌘ from normal to Esc+ other wise ⌘ + → changes iterm windows **

     Control + A	Beginning of line	Moves the cursor to the very start of the line.
 Super fast.